FaqT0tum/FlashForge_A5M_raspberry/README.md

 ![](IMG/sbc_adapt.png)
 ![](IMG/ebb36_adapt.png)

-## 3D Printing
+## Heat Bed wiring

-Connection diagram to reuse the original FFC and adapt it to the new MCU
+Connection diagram to reuse the original FFC and adapt it to the new MCU with a FPC Breakout FPC 30p (1mm)

 ![](IMG/breakout_bed.png)